AndyYuen/podman-ai-lab-to-rhoai/README.md

 ![Lock down requirements](img/app-requirements.jpg)

-The Langchain API changes a lot from version to version.
-The newer version may not be backward compatible.
+The Langchain APsI change a lot from version to version.
+A newer version may not be backward compatible.
 We, therefore, added version constraints to the langchain packages.
 We also added the <b><i>httpx</i></b> package for use in disabling the certs verification when accessing the model server to avoid the 'Connection error' due to use of self-signed certs.
 </li>
 <li>
 Open the ./components/app/chatbot_ui.py file.